 Digital devices and discontinuities are typically analyzed by inserting their equivalent circuits into SPICE-type simulators.
-The partial element equivalent circuit (PEEC) method has been proven to be very useful for electromagnetic modeling.
+The partial element equivalent circuit method has been proven to be very useful for electromagnetic modeling.
 It can be used in both the time and the frequency domain.
-We employ the PEEC technique as an efficient full-wave modeling tool to derive SPICE-type equivalent circuits of signal via transition structures.
-A nodal analysis technique is utilized in conjunction with an optimization algorithm to extract the equivalent circuits, whose component values are the parameters optimized.
+In this paper, the PEEC technique is employed as an efficient full-wave modeling tool to derive SPICE-type equivalent circuits of signal via transition structures.
+A nodal analysis technique is utilized in conjunction with the optimization algorithm to extract the equivalent circuits, whose component values are the parameters optimized.
 The good agreement between different approaches demonstrates that the proposed approach can be a powerful tool for deriving the equivalent circuits of signal via transitions.

-J. L. Drewniak et al., "Extraction of SPICE-Type Equivalent Circuits of Signal Via Transitions using the PEEC Method," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+J. Mao et al., "Extraction of SPICE-Type Equivalent Circuits of Signal Via Transitions using the PEEC Method," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 3, pp. 980 - 983, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering